About The USA

 Financial Market Development

-- The World Economic Forum ranks the USA second in the world for financial market development in The Global Competitiveness Report 2017-2018.
+- The World Economic Forum ranks the US third in the world for financial system development in The Global Competitiveness Report 2019.

 Sophistication of Banking Systems

-- The US is the second-largest foreign-exchange market in the world (Bank for International Settlements triennial global survey 2016).
+- The US is the second-largest foreign-exchange market in the world with average daily foreign exchange turnover of USD1,370 billion (Bank for International Settlements triennial global survey 2019).

-- The US has the largest bond market in the world, with USD 38.5 trillion of outstanding government and corporate bonds.
+- The US has the largest bond market in the world, with USD41,232 billion of outstanding government and corporate bonds as of the end of 2019.

 - Resident companies are taxed on worldwide income.
-Foreign corporations are taxed on income derived from the USA.
+Foreign corporations are taxed on income derived from within the US.
 Companies are also taxed at a state and local level with rates generally ranging from 0% to 12%.

 - Sales and use tax varies from state to state and ranges from 2.9% to 7.25%.
 Local jurisdictions, such as cities and counties, may impose their own sales and use tax on top of the rate prescribed by the state.

 - Resident companies can deduct 50% of dividends received from other resident companies from their taxable income.

 - Withholding tax is charged at 30% on interest and dividends.
-Rates range from 5% to 30% on dividends and 0% and 30% on interest where a tax treaty is in place and non resident can provide the Certificate of Residence.
+Rates range from 5% to 30% on dividends and 0% and 30% on interest where a tax treaty is in place and the non-resident can provide the Certificate of Residence.

-- A tax deduction is allowed at a federal, state and local level for interest expenses incurred by companies in carrying out business activities.
+- A tax deduction is allowed at federal, state and local levels for interest expenses incurred by companies in carrying out business activities.